Grace Alele-Williams: Career

 Alele-Williams's teaching career started at Queen's School, Ede, Osun State, where she was a mathematics teacher from 1954 to 1957.
 She left for the University of Vermont to become a graduate assistant and later assistant professor.
 From 1963 to 1965, Alele-Williams was a postdoctoral research fellow, department (and institute) of education, University of Ibadan from where she was appointed a professor of mathematics at the University of Lagos in 1976.

 She had a special interest in women's education.
 While spending a decade directing the institute of education, she introduced innovative non-degree programmes, allowing older women working as elementary school teachers to receive certificates.
-Alele-Williams has always demonstrated concern for the access of female African students to scientific and technological subjects.
+Alele-Williams always demonstrated concern for the access of female African students to scientific and technological subjects.

 Her interest in mathematics education was originally sparked by her stay in the US, which coincided with the Sputnik phenomenon.
 Working with the African Mathematics Program in Newton, Massachusetts, under the leadership of MIT professor Ted Martins, she participated in mathematics workshops held in various African cities from 1963 to 1975.
-Highlights included writing texts and correspondence courses covering basic concepts in mathematics working in concert with leading mathematicians and educators. such as the book Modern Mathematics Handbook for Teachers published in 1974.
+Highlights included writing texts and correspondence courses covering basic concepts in mathematics working in concert with leading mathematicians and educators, such as the book Modern Mathematics Handbook for Teachers published in 1974.
 She taught at the University of Lagos from 1965 to 1985, and spent a decade directing the institute of education, which introduced innovative non-degree programmes, with many of the certificate recipients older women working as elementary school teachers.
 By serving in various committees and boards, Alele-Williams had made useful contributions in the development of education in Nigeria.
 She was chairman of the curriculum review committee, former Bendel State 1973–1979.
 From 1979 to 1985, she served as chairman of the Lagos State curriculum review committee and Lagos State examinations boards.